Terms and conditions

 2.9.4 To keep all fire doors closed and not to wedge or prop them open.

 2.9.5 Not to obstruct access to the Room of the Building and to keep hallways and landings fire escapes and fire doors clear of any obstruction as a means of escape from fire or other emergency.

 2.9.6 You must not interfere or tamper with or damage any fire and/or smoke/and or heat alarm equipment or system anywhere in the Room or the Building.
-This includes not blocking interfering with tampering with or damaging the air vents in the bathrooms and not using any fire blankets or fire extinguishers other than for their proper use.
+This includes not blocking interfering with tampering with or damaging the air vents in the bathrooms and not using any fire blankets other than for their proper use.
 Any such interference or tampering improper use or damage is a serious breach of this Agreement and the University will usually end this Agreement if you do any such things.